gtspencer/circuit-monorepo/README.md

-## Circuit

-`Get paid for your attention`
+## Circuit - Get paid for your attention

 Circuit is a full stack app, designed to be deployed on Farcaster as a miniapp

-It allows a Facaster user to pay out to users who interact with their casts.
+It allows a Facaster user to pay out to users who interact with their casts, with a strict filter on payouts.

 Attention is the most valuable resource on the internet, and tipping while giving attention is backwards.